paulchiu/yaspa/README.md

 ## To do

 - [ ] Implement [authentication][sauth]
-    - [ ] Complete `src/Authentication/OAuth/DelegateAccess.php` with tests
-    - [ ] Refactor code to bundle together OAuth related classes; combine functions into a Client class
+    - [ ] Refactor code to combine OAuth functions into a Client class
     - [ ] Parse returned scopes as scope builder
     - [ ] Move manual tests to examples
     - [ ] Clean up docs and create docs folder